 The Best Length Rod for Kayak Fishing – 5 Tips!

-As a custom fishing rod builder, I have built many beautiful fishing rods over the years for myself and others.
-There are countless variables involved in building someone a quality fishing rod, but the question most often asked of me is, “How long of a rod do I need?”.
-And my response is…
+As a custom fishing rod builder, I have built many fishing rods for myself and others over the years.
+There are countless variables involved in building a quality fishing rod, but the question most often asked of me is, “How long of a rod do I need?”
+My response is…

 The best overall rod length for kayak fishing inland is 7 feet, while offshore rods are generally between 8 to 9 feet in length.
 You want a rod long enough to reach past the bow of your kayak, to keep you from tipping over and going into the water if a large fish goes underneath your kayak.